telerik/xaml-docs/controls/radgridview/grouping/basics.md

 >tipGridViewColumn exposes a property __ShowColumnWhenGrouped__.
 It indicates whether the column should be visible or not when RadGridView is grouped by this same column.
 By default its value is True and the column will remain visible.

 >tip As of __Q3 2012__ we have introduced a new rendering mode of RadGridView - Flat.
 The default GroupRenderMode is Nested, and the new one is __Flat__.
 When you set the Flat mode, the GridView will render rows one below the other.
 This leads to a very good perfromance when the grid is grouped on several levels and has a lot of data.
 You can also refer to the [Grouping Modes]({%slug gridview-grouping-groupingmodes%}) article.

+>tipYou can download a __runnable project__ on how to sort a group by a different property from our online SDK repository [here](https://github.com/telerik/xaml-sdk/), the example is listed as __GridView/SortGroupByDifferentProperty__.

+>You can also check the [SDK Samples Browser]({%slug sdk-samples-browser%}) that provides a more convenient approach in exploring and executing the examples in the Telerik XAML SDK repository.

 ## GroupMemberPath